MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 </tr>
 <tr>
 <td>selectedReleases
-<blockquote>Restricts the focus to just those work items that are assigned to those Iteration Paths equal to or under the specified releases.
-Based on the blank default, no restrictions are applied.  </blockquote></td>
+<blockquote>Restricts the initial focus to just those work items that are assigned to those Iteration Paths equal to or under the specified releases.
+Based on the blank default, no restrictions are applied.
+Users can change the focus through filtering. </blockquote></td>
 <td>Default: <pre>[]</pre><br/>
 <p>To restrict the work item types to just Release 1 and Release 2 for the Fabrikam project, specify:</p>
 <pre>[